IsThatFearny/quartz/content/Transformation of the Roman World - Semester 1/Essay.md

 ## How Roman were the post-Roman ‘barbarian kingdoms’ in the West?

 The 'barbarian kingdoms' which were established throughout and after the fall of the Western Roman Empire endured quite different processes of political and economic development and power consolidation.
-However, each shared common ground: various aspects of society remained 'Roman', whether that have been in terms of culture, administration, architecture, or religion.
+However, each shared common ground: various aspects of society remained 'Roman', whether that have been in terms of populace and culture, administration, leadership, or religion.
 Whether these kingdoms were true 'successor states' is debatable, but there is very little doubt that elements 'Romanness' remained commonplace throughout the Visigothic, Ostrogothic, Lombard, and Frankish kingdoms despite the supposed 'fall' of the Western Empire.

 One of the primary lasting features of the former Western Empire was Christianity, which was widely practised in the majority of 'barbarian' territory.[^1] A religion popularised by the Roman Empire, it is perhaps no surprise that it remained the dominant religion for the barbarian kingdoms.[^2] 'Romanness' from the 4th-century onwards was characterised largely by Christianity, and indeed after the fall of the Western Empire, much of Rome's authority was derived from its status as a Christian city, having been the stage for significant apistolic events and various martyrdoms.[^3] The Church, whether in its Arian or Catholic form, survived the collapse of the Western Empire, and its survival also protected its inherent moral authority, as well as preserving the Latin language (if only usually in ecclesiastical contexts).[^4] Theoderic, in particular, was a devout Christian, as was Clovis.[^5] The local populations of their kingdoms, largely former Roman citizens, remained true to their Christian faith, and thus the rulers of newly acquired ex-Roman territories saw adopting Christianity as a relatively simple way to both legitimise their authority and power, to create a link between their rule and divine will, and to connect themselves to the population over which they now had command.[^6] This meant that many existing structures of the Roman church such as Bishops, monasticism, and the papacy were allowed to remain in the post-Roman world, both centrally and provincially.[^7] Christianity was a binding force in barbarian rulers' attempts to integrate themselves and the ethnic groups associated with them with native populations.
 'Romanness', when characterised by Christianity, can be seen to have been maintained throughout much of the former Western Empire.[^8] However, whilst Christianity remained, the form in which it did so varied significantly.
 Former Roman citizens largely adhered to Catholicism, whereas their new rulers were usually Arian Christians.[^9] In Ostrogothic Italy, this was of little concern: Theoderic promulgated Arian Christianity, but did not persecute Catholics; however, in some areas of the former Western Empire, anti-Catholic policies were actively pursued.
 North Africa, ruled by the Vandals, was a prime example of this.[^10] Under Thrasamund, Geiseric, and Gelimer, practising Nicean (Catholic) Christians could face deposition, exile, and various other penalties, in a blatant attempt to bring the Vandal kingdom under one form of Christianity - indeed, so faithful were the Vandals to Arianism that Gelimer refused a role amongst the patricians if it required conversion from Arianism.[^11] It must be argued, then, that whilst Christian Romanness persisted in some regions of the former Western Empire, this did not apply to all kingdoms, where different forms of Christianity took precedent.